-3. Clean Up
+3. Keep Your Vehicle Clean

 If you plan to drive at night, be extra sure that your windshield and side mirrors are clean.
 Windows that are streaky or smeared with dirt can obstruct your vision, especially when bright headlights are driving toward you.